zuo/unittest_expander/docs/reference.rst

    *args* and *kwargs* specify actual (positional and keyword) arguments to be passed to test method call(s).

-   ———
+   ―

    A :class:`param` instance is the canonical form of a parameter collection's *item*.
 It represents :ref:`a single combination of test parameter values <param-basics>`.

-   The public interface provided by this class includes the following instance methods:
+   The public interface of a :class:`param` includes the following instance methods:

    .. method:: context(context_manager_factory, \